BroadbandForum/obudpst/README.md

 $ cmake .
 $ make
 ```
-*Note: Authentication functionality uses a command-line key along with the
+*Note: Authentication functionality utilizes a key along with the
 OpenSSL crypto library to create and validate a HMAC-SHA256 signature (which is
-used in the setup request to the server).
-Although the makefile will build even
+used in control messages between client and server).
+Although the makefile will
-if the expected directory is not present, disabling the key and library
+build even if the expected OpenSSL directory is not present (disabling the key
-dependency, the additional files needed to support authentication should be
+and library dependency), the additional files needed to support authentication
-relatively easy to obtain (e.g., `sudo apt-get install libssl-dev` or
+should be relatively easy to obtain (e.g., `sudo apt-get install libssl-dev` or
 `sudo yum install openssl-devel`).*

-## Test Processing Walkthrough (all messaging and PDUs use UDP)
+## Test Processing Walkthrough
+**All messaging and PDUs use UDP**

 On the server, the software is run in server mode in either the foreground or
 background (as a daemon) where it awaits Setup requests on its UDP control
 port.